morinlab/MBB243/README.md

 * Lecture slides will be posted here after class
 * New lab materials will be made available here before each lab
 * The structure of the course is summarized below
+* Instructions for how to use this repository for your labs are at the [bottom of this page](#Lab-materials-and-server)

 ## Introduction